Organization of the Center

 The Flash Center Management Group coordinates the activities of the

-Center on a day-to-day and week-to-week basis.
+Center on a daily basis.
 The members of the

 Management Group are Don Q. Lamb (Director, HEDP Group Lead), Petros Tzeferacos (Associate Director, Code Group